 Low production costs and high marketability.

-To produce one of the most successful movies to come out of South Africa.
+To produce one of the most successful independent movies.